Editor’s Note: This post was originally published in April 2021 and has been updated for accuracy and comprehensiveness.

 This post may contain affiliate links.
 Please refer to our disclaimer for more information.

-What is Biryani, you may ask?
-Well biryani is a mixed rice dish originating among the muslims of the Indian subcontinent as rightly explained by Wikipedia.
-Biryani is usually a part of a lavish spread on occasions or functions.
-There are many variations to it, however in this blog post I will share with you my father’s recipe which is not only easy to make but also super delicious to the taste buds.
+What is Biryani?
+Biryani is a mixed rice dish prepared with aromatic spices and meat either chicken, mutton or fish that originated among the muslims of the Indian subcontinent as rightly explained by Wikipedia.
+This dish is usually a part of a lavish spread on occasions or functions.
+There are many variations to it, however in this blog post I will share with you my father’s recipe of making Chicken Biryani with Shan Masala which is not only easy to make but also super delicious to the taste buds.

-The chicken biryani making process can be a little overwhelming but if you follow the recipe thoroughly it can be quite easy and this home-cooked chicken biryani can prove to be a crowd-pleasing meal irrespective of the gathering being big or small.
-This recipe practically can serve 7 adults.
-This recipe requires a lot of onions to be chopped, I usually use my handheld chopper to fasten things up and let me tell you it’s a blessing.
-Below is what I have been using.
+And there is no denying the fact that the chicken biryani making process can be a little overwhelming but if you follow the recipe thoroughly it can be quite easy and this home cooked chicken biryani recipe with Shan masala can prove to be a crowd-pleasing meal irrespective of the gathering being big or small hence it is worth the effort.

 If you have tried out this recipe or anything else from our blog then we would love to hear your feedback.
 Please give it a rating and leave a comment in the section below or tag a photo @onelifeseveralstories #onelifeseveralstories on Instagram.
 Thank you!

-- 1 kg Chicken with bones washed and cleaned
+- 1 kg Chicken pieces with bones washed and cleaned

 - 6 medium Tomatoes finely chopped